TIPS FOR HOSTING AN EVENT

 2. make sure you'll get the film reel

 Remember that only approved events will receive the GIFF film reel.
-After your event has been published on Geocaching.com, fill out this form (check back in August for the form).
+After your event has been published on Geocaching.com, fill out the GIFF Event Submission Form.
 You will be notified via email when your event is approved.
 Your event will be added to the official bookmark list of 2017 GIFF events.

 3. let your guests know what to expect